-If you’re a sign business considering expanding into garment decoration, you may be thinking about buying your first heat press.
-There are lots of sizes and styles to choose from ranging from under $300 to $3,000.
+If you’re like most modern sign businesses, you’ve already expanded into garment decoration or are considering it.
+This is an especially lucrative opportunity because you already have most of what you need.
+If you have a Vinyl Cutter and Vector Software, all you need to add a new profit center is a Heat Press.
+There are lots of sizes and styles of heat presses to choose from, ranging from under $300 to $3,000.
 Making the wrong choice can mean spending too much or buying too little.
 Both mistakes can stunt the growth of your business.
 How do you make the right decision?

-Although SignWarehouse offers over a dozen heat presses ranging from the EnduraPRESS SA12 to the Hotronix Air Fusion, you can group them into four basic categories: starter, intermediate, professional, and specialty.
+Although SignWarehouse offers over a dozen heat presses ranging from the SignWarehouse Basics Heat Press to the Hotronix Air Fusion, you can group them into four basic categories: starter, intermediate, professional, and specialty.
 Once you’ve decided which type fits your needs, you should be able to select one based on your intended applications.
 Let’s dive in.

 A Starter Heat Press

 As the name implies, starter presses are designed to provide an affordable way to start a small scale fabric imprint business.
 These handy devices are generally simple, compact, and affordable.
 They’re not designed for high volume production so they may have compromises like slow warm-up times or analog controls that would be frustrating in a high volume sign shop, but acceptable for individual, hobby use, or occasional low volume production.
-We offer four products in this category: the new EnduraPRESS SA12 and CS15 and the Geo Knight JetPress JP12 and JP14.
+We offer four products in this category: the new EnduraPRESS 5 in 1 and CS15.

-The EnduraPRESS SA12 is a 9″ x 12″ swing-away press with an LCD control panel and digital time and temperature displays.
-The SA12 also excels at providing even pressure across the platen and is robust enough even for demanding laser transfer applications.
+The EnduraPRESS 5 in 1 is a 12″ x 15″ swing-away press with an LCD control panel and digital time and temperature displays.
+It also excels at providing even pressure across the platen and is robust enough even for demanding laser transfer applications.
 The platen goes from zero to 390 in about 12 minutes and maintains consistent temperature very well.
 The swing-away design allows you to work on the lower platen without worrying about singed knuckles.
 And, since the press closes vertically instead of at an angle, it’s ideal for decorating thick materials like mouse pads and ceramic tiles.

 The EnduraPRESS CS15 is a 15″ x 15″ clamshell design incorporating the same advanced digital control panel.
 The 15″ x 15″ clam shell design makes it suitable for most small to medium sized T-shirt transfers and the platen pressure is suitable for applying heat transfer film, aka “T-shirt vinyl”, shirt sublimation, ChromaBlast cotton decoration, and print and cut T-shirt transfers.
 The platen pressure from this unit isn’t quite strong enough for us to recommend it for laser transfer applications.
 For any other heat transfer process, the CS15 is a great all-around starter heat press.
 The new CS15-AR adds the convenience of an advanced magnetic auto-release function.
 This frees you to roam the shop and mind other tasks without having to worry about overcooking a transfer.